Skip to main content

 │ ├── apps.html # Apps directory index

-│ ├── coffeeapp.html # Coffee Journal app
+│ ├── coffee-app.html # Coffee Journal app

-│ ├── disc-app.html # Disc Tracker app
+│ ├── disc-app.html # Disc collection tracker

-│ ├── sunlightapp.html # Sunlight app
+│ ├── sunlight-app.html # Sunlight tracking app

-│ ├── teatimeapp.html # Tea Time app
+│ └── tea-time-app.html # Tea timer app

-├── research/ # Research projects
+├── research/ # Research and documentation

-│ ├── research.html
+│ ├── research.html # Research directory index

-│ ├── site-theming.html
+│ ├── site-theming.html # Site theming documentation

-├── assets/ # Shared resources
+├── assets/ # Shared assets

 │ ├── css/ # Stylesheets